simonmichael/games/caverunner/README.md

 went faster ([cave1.anim.gif](old/cave1.anim.gif)),
 but couldn't easily get user input.

-### Some dev decisions
+### Decisions/goals

 - The style is inspired by 70s basic computer games and 80s home computer magazine games.
-- The game is a terminal game, to limit cost and scope and increase chance of shipping, and to invoke the creativity and fun of early games.
+- The game is a terminal game, to limit cost and scope, increase chance of shipping, and invoke the creativity and fun of early games.
-- The programming language is Haskell, because it's powerful, maintainable, and portable, and has untapped potential for game dev.
+- The programming language is Haskell, because it's powerful, maintainable, and portable, and has untapped potential for game dev and a small but enthusiastic game dev scene.

 Installability, usability